luogeshibu/pilot/README.md

-this is tony repository.
+This is Tony repository.

 Author: Luogeshibu

 luogeshibu@gmail.com

-some tiny shell script for automation task.
+Some tiny shell script for automation task.